Marine Surf Waikiki

 Dozens of remarks emphasize fee simple ownership and never reference leasehold terms, lease rent, or lease expiration dates.
 With 0 of 20 MLS entries marked LH and repeated 'fee simple' language across multiple agents, it is very likely the building does not have leasehold units.

-The public remarks explicitly state the condo is "fully insured," which matches the feature definition for walls-in/comprehensive building insurance.
-This is direct evidence from the listings and supports a high-confidence true value.
+The remarks contain a direct statement that the property is "fully insured," matching the definition for full building insurance or walls-in coverage.
+This supports a high-confidence true value.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.